taskrabbit/offshore/README.md

 ## TODO

+* Enable multiple threads/databases(just one test at a time now)
 * Use binlogs if enabled for even faster MySQL rollback
 * Configure custom lookups for the hash returned with the created data
 * Register with keys that maps to databases to support parallel tests